tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

   -- We gather all the values for a given key (address) -- into a non-empty list.
-If such a list has more than -- one element, that indicates an error. let m = Map.fromListWith (<>) constants
+If such a list has more than -- one element, that indicates an error. let m :: Map Address (NonEmpty (CallStack, Data))
+      m = Map.fromListWith (<>) constants

   -- For each address with a constant, check if there is -- only one, or more than one, constant specified for -- that address. m' <- flip Map.traverseWithKey m $ \addr csData -> do
     case csData of
-      -- Only one constant at this address
+      -- Only one constant at this address.
+That's fine.
       (_, data_) Data.List.NonEmpty.:| [] -> pure data_
-      -- Multiple constants at this address, so report the -- error
+      -- Multiple constants at this address.
+Report the -- error
       _ -> do
         throw ex $